My City Was Gone

 There are two things I hate talking about: one is acting.
 The other is acting.
 Okay.
 The other is Celiac disease.
 But, actors on acting put me to sleep.

-I’ll get back to “my city” — I’m gonna let “Celiac disease” hang in the air.
+I’ll get back to “my city” in a minute; I’m gonna let “Celiac disease” hang in the air.

-When talk show hosts have celebrities on, I’d like to hear about their personal adventures and lives outside the world of the stage or cinema but, invariably, they wax breathless on their latest project and how incredible it was (fill in the amazing or the horrifying here) to work with so-and-so.
-Bored, I saunter into the kitchen, blithely fill the dish sink, whilst wishing for someone inspiring.
+When talk show hosts have celebrities on, I’d like to hear about their personal adventures and lives outside the world of the stage or cinema but, invariably, they wax breathless on their latest project and how incredible it was (fill in the amazing or horrifying here) to work with so-and-so.
+Bored, I saunter into the kitchen and blithely fill the dish sink whilst longing for someone inspiring.
 Neil DeGrasse Tyson, Marie Curie — that cute kid with the glasses philosophizing on the internet.

-I’ve trained as an actor since I was seventeen, had a vibrant career, defined success my way.
-I never kept up with the latest from Broadway, films, awards — though I’ve garnered a few.
+I’ve trained as an actor since I was seventeen, had a vibrant career, defined success my own way.
+I never kept up with the latest from Broadway, films, awards — though I have garnered a few.
 Scripts intimidated me — often still do!

-And yet, I diligently studied the greats, the craft, but had a whole other life — a second professional career as well!
-Turns out, if you don’t stay “dialed in” with the “in” groups, you might become obsolete.
+And yet, I diligently studied the greats, the craft, but had a whole other life — a second professional career as well.

-Auditioning is terrifying, wrenching.
-Humiliating, after a certain point — acutely so in a city that likely knows my work.
-Nevertheless, and, as much as scripts still bewilder me, if you throw some typed words on a page at me, explain who the character is, sure, I’ll take a whack at it.
-I can summon something.
-Something authentic, compelling.
-Something real.
+And, auditioning is terrifying, wrenching.
+Humiliating — especially long into a successful career.
+Nevertheless, and, as much as scripts often bewilder me, if you throw some words on a page at me, explain to me who the character is, well, sure, okay, I’ll take a whack at it.
+I'll summon something.
+Something authentic.
+Hopefully, compelling.
+Real.

-I love cold reads — pressure’s off.
-Assuming there’s a director with vision — and that’s a big assumption, it’s a singular gift — the work will be challenging and rewarding.
+I adore "cold reads" — pressure’s off then.
+Given a part and assuming the director has vision — a big ask; it’s a singular gift — the work will be both challenging and rewarding.

-I spent two years studying every book and shred of film on Maria Callas before ever setting foot in a rehearsal for McNally’s Master Class.
+And that’s when I dig in like a mad dog.
+I take "the work" pretty seriously.
+Homework, research, script analysis, questions, questions, questions, will be my mantra until show Closing.
+For example: I spent two years studying every book and shred of film on Maria Callas before ever setting foot into a rehearsal for McNally’s Master Class.
+Oh, yeah, and I was terrified.

 Back to “my city.”
-It never was my city, really, though I worked routinely within its perimeter, formed critically acclaimed companies in it.
+It never really was my city, though I worked routinely within its perimeter, formed critically acclaimed companies in it.
 Now, I have no place in its theatrical world; I am invisible, not wanted, not an “it” property anymore.
-It’s kind of hard to believe.
-I didn’t take for granted that I’d get work but, I always got work.
-It’s difficult to have spent an entire adult life studying, training, working, and teaching in a field and suddenly realize you are not “in the club” anymore.
+It’s hard to believe.
+I never took for granted that I’d get work, but I always did get work.
+It’s difficult to have spent an entire adult life studying, training, working, and teaching in a field only to realize you're not “in the club” anymore.

 Well, let’s face it, I was never in the club.
-My life was separate for many reasons and I kept it that way.
+My life was separate and I kept it that way.
 I lived elsewhere.
 I had children, a husband who fished out of a cove far from the city, another career, another life.

 Aging guarantees losses in spades.
 The pile grows high.
 Loss to death, divorce, loss of friends, lovers, students, work life, loss of purpose, meaning, connection.
-Each new loss tossed into our burgeoning rucksack of memory pushing us to busting.
-We lurch about lugging precious, invisible cargo.
+Each new loss tossed into our burgeoning rucksack of memory pushes us to busting.
+We lurch about lugging oh so precious, invisible, cargo.

 My City Was Gone, The Pretenders